SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Applejack suggested, "Like before you watch the sunset?"

-"That's it, I can bring you the food beforehoof and you can have it there waiting for us," Pinkie exclaimed.
+"That's it, I can bring you the food beforehoof, and you can have it there waiting for us," Pinkie exclaimed.

 "Good idea," Rainbow said.